 “Everything here is very exaggerated because this is one of those unique cases of a technology that people can really pick up easily, and it’s changing researchers’ lives.
 Things are happening fast, maybe a bit too fast,” commented Charpentier.
 “I am very confident that the future will clarify the situation.
 And I would like to believe the story is going to end up well.”

 Indeed, the situation is quite favorable for Charpentier and Doudna across the Atlantic.
-In Europe, they have secured broad patents on CRISPR while the Broad Institute saw its patents revoked earlier this year.
+In Europe, they have secured broad patents on CRISPR while the Broad Institute saw its patents revoked in early 2020.
 While the Broad can still enforce its intellectual property in Europe with narrower claims, its licensing and royalty fees may be lower.

 “The situation is paralyzing small companies.
 They are afraid of being held liable for patent infringement so they’d rather not use the technology,” said Ulrich Storz, Senior Partner at Michalski Hütterman Patent Attorneys.
 “This situation is not very common in biotech. … We weren’t prepared, and that’s why there have been so many problems with this technology, with this patent challenge.”